usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-When this element is present in the declaration of an OSCAL control component, the component (prop, param, `stmt`, or `feat`) is required to appear, at least once, in its context.
+When this element is present in the declaration of an OSCAL control component, the component (prop, param, or part) is required to appear, at least once, in its context.

 ### &lt;identifier> Identifier constraint

-The declared component has a value unique within the document, among components of the same type
+The declared component has a value unique within the document, among properties with the same class

 ##### remarks